sarthakr007/Space-Invaders/README.md

 # Space-Invaders
 Space Invaders is a shooter game in which the player fires at aliens overhead by moving a laser weapon across the bottom of the screen.
 As a group, the aliens travel left and right, shifting downward as they approach the screen’s edge.
 The objective is to shoot all of the aliens to death.
-The game finishes quickly if the invaders reach the bottom of the screen while the player has three lives.
+The game finishes quickly if the invaders reach the bottom of the screen while the player has five lives.

 <img width="1197" alt="Screenshot 2023-09-20 at 1 54 49 AM" src="https://github.com/sarthakr007/Space-Invaders/assets/92045949/b7bc2ede-f504-4022-9e76-fcf3c25dc409">